Combining Predictions of Auto Insurance Claims: Introduction

 \section{Introduction}

-The average countrywide insurance expenditure keeps rising from year to year.
-Analyzing insurance data to predict future insurance claim cost is of enormous interest to the insurance industry.
-Particularly, accurate prediction of claim cost is fundamental to the determination of policy premiums, preventing potential loss of customers due to loss of profit or overcharge.
+\textls[-15]{The average countrywide insurance expenditure tends to rise from year to year.
+Analyzing insurance data to predict future insurance claim costs is of enormous interest to the insurance industry.
+In particular, the accurate prediction of claim cost is fundamental in determining policy premiums, as it prevents potentially losing customers due to overcharging and potential loss of profits due to undercharging.}

-Non-life insurance data is distinct from common regression data due to its \textquotedblleft low frequency and high severity\textquotedblright{} characteristic, i.e., the distribution of the claim cost is highly right-skewed and has a large point mass at zero.
-This paper focuses on model averaging/combining methods to improve the prediction accuracy in non-life insurance data.
+Non-life insurance data are distinct from common regression data due to their \textquotedblleft low frequency and high severity\textquotedblright{} (LFHS) characteristic---i.e., the distribution of the claim cost is highly right-skewed and features a large point mass at zero.
+This paper focuses on improving the prediction accuracy for such insurance data by model combination/averaging.

-Researchers have developed various methods to analyze insurance data in recent decades.
-In the 1960s, \citet{bailey1960two} developed the minimum bias procedure as an insurance pricing technique for multi-dimensional classifications.
-However, the minimum bias procedure lacks the statistical evaluation of the model.
-See \citet{feldblum2003minimum} for a detailed overview about the minimum bias procedure and its extensions.
-Late in the 1990s, the generalized linear models (GLM) framework \citep{10.2307/2344614} was applied to model the insurance data, which is nowadays the standard method in the insurance industry for modeling the claim cost. \citet{jorgensen1994fitting} proposed the classical compound Poisson-Gamma model, which assumes the number of claims to follow a Poisson distribution and be independent of the average claim cost that has a Gamma distribution. \citet{gschlossl2007spatial} extended the approach and allowed for dependency between the number of claims and the claim size by a fully Bayesian approach. \citet{smyth2002fitting} used double generalized linear models for the case where we only observe the claim cost but not the frequency.
-Many authors proposed methods on insurance ratemaking under different frameworks other than GLM, including quantile regression \citep{Heras:2018ii}, hierarchical modeling \citep{Frees:2008ga}, machine learning \citep{Kascelan:2015kb,Yang:2016bf}, copula model \citep{Czado:2012jz}, and spatial model \citep{gschlossl2007spatial}.
+Researchers have developed various methods for analyzing insurance data in recent decades. \citet{bailey1960two} proposed the minimum bias procedure as an insurance pricing technique for multi-dimensional classification.
+However, the minimum bias procedure lacks a statistical evaluation of the model.
+See \citet{feldblum2003minimum} for a detailed overview of the minimum bias procedure and its extensions.
+In the late 1990s, the generalized linear models (GLM) framework \citep{10.2307/2344614} was applied to model the insurance data; this is now the standard method used in the insurance industry for modeling claim costs. \citet{jorgensen1994fitting} proposed the classical compound Poisson--Gamma model, which assumes the number of claims to follow a Poisson distribution and be independent of the average claim cost that has a Gamma distribution. \citet{gschlossl2007spatial} extended this approach and allowed dependency between the number of claims and the claim size through a fully Bayesian approach. \citet{smyth2002fitting} used double generalized linear models for the case where we only observe the claim cost but not the frequency.
+Many authors have proposed methods for insurance pricing using different frameworks other than GLM, including quantile regression \citep{Heras:2018ii}, hierarchical modeling \citep{Frees:2008ga}, machine learning \citep{Kascelan:2015kb,Yang:2016bf}, the copula model \citep{Czado:2012jz}, and the spatial model \citep{gschlossl2007spatial}.